 That's why it's such an important step forward to have a new standard for concrete anchoring incorporated into the National Construction Code (NCC).
 In the past, we've had standards for concrete and standards for steel, but it wasn't until December 2015 that there was one introduced for the critical fastenings that connect the two.

 A NEW STANDARD FOR ANCHOR SYSTEMS

-The new NCC standard brings a wealth of benefits to engineers
+The new standard SA TS 101 brings a wealth of benefits to engineers

 First drafted by the Australian Engineered Fasteners and Anchors Council (AEFAC) before being introduced into the NCC in May 2016, this new standard was developed through consultation with industry experts.
 Now that there's a firm set of rules to follow when designing and using anchors, all engineers can enjoy a level playing field that clearly lays out what is and isn't acceptable.
 From directions on how anchors should be tested, through to more technical specifications such as load capacity, it's now easier than ever to compare different fasteners and work out which is right for a particular job.

 This wasn't always the case in days gone by, when different test techniques could be used throughout the industry - creating confusion and an inability to really know what was what.
 The team at Hilti has always striven for utmost accuracy and consistency across countries, using the European Technical Assessment (ETA) as a benchmark for every one of our products.
 This automatically meets the Australian requirements under the new standard, and the ETA seal of approval is what design engineers should always be looking for when designing an anchor system.

 In addition to the standard making it easier to choose a quality anchor, it also makes the process of connecting steel and concrete safer.
 This is hugely important, as with there also being new directions on how to design anchors, we'll all be able to enjoy the benefits as we start to see a difference in quality of work with everybody now complying to a higher assessment criteria.